-In this section, you’ll be able view a site’s best pages by number of backlinks, best pages by links’ growth, best pages by total number of social shares, and top content by total number of shares.
+In this section, you’ll be able to view a site’s best pages by number of backlinks, best pages by links’ growth, best pages by total number of social shares, and top content by total number of shares.

 Paid Search Data

-Ahrefs is a reliable PPC tool as well as it displays paid search insights which can really help you plan your PPC ads.
+Ahrefs is a reliable PPC tool as well as it displays paid search insights that can really help you plan your PPC ads.
 This section of Site Explorer helps you unveil your competitors’ paid search keywords and ad copies.

 You’ll be able to view all the keywords that a site ranks for in paid search results.
 You can also view a preview of the ads as seen in paid search results and finally, you’ll be able to see the top landing pages that receive the most paid search traffic.